Uamarnat/Naive-Robot-Obstacle-Avoidance-/README.md

-# Differential Drive Robot Simulation using ROS 2 Humble and Gazebo Ignition Fortress
+# Obstacle Avoidance with Differential Drive Robot Simulation using ROS and Gazebo

-This project demonstrates a differential-drive robot equipped with a LiDAR sensor, simulated in **Gazebo Ignition Fortress** and integrated with **ROS 2 Humble** via the **ROS–Gazebo bridge**.
+This project demonstrates a differential-drive robot equipped with a LiDAR sensor, simulated in **Gazebo** with **ROS**.
-The setup includes a URDF-defined robot, a custom Gazebo world, a bridge connecting topics between Gazebo and ROS 2, and a Python-based obstacle avoidance node.
+The setup includes a URDF-defined robot, a custom Gazebo world, a bridge connecting topics between Gazebo and ROS 2, and a Python obstacle avoidance node.

 ---